SunilKotte/SunilKotte/README.md

 ## 🚀 About Me

-I'm a Full-Stack Developer with over 4 years of expertise in building highly scalable systems for healthcare, blockchain, and clinical trial applications.
-I have a proven track record of delivering 25–35% performance gains in backend systems, APIs, and UIs using Node.js, React.js, and AWS.
-I am passionate about optimizing microservices and clinical data integration.
+I'm a Full Stack Developer with over 4 years of experience in building scalable, high-performance backend and frontend systems using Node.js, React.js, and AWS.
+I have a proven track record of optimizing microservices, reducing server latency, and improving system efficiency by 25–35% while ensuring 99.8% uptime with CI/CD pipelines.
+I am skilled in secure authentication (JWT, OAuth, multi-factor), regulatory compliance (HIPAA, GDPR, 98%), and cloud-native application deployment.
+Passionate about architecting scalable APIs, automating DevOps workflows, and driving Agile development with cross-functional teams.

 - 🔭 I’m currently working at One Community Inc. as a Software Engineer.
 - 🌱 I’m continuously learning advanced web development and cloud technologies.